Mechanizing Synthetic Tait Computability in Istari: The Proof Assistant

 In \istari terms and computations exist prior to their typing.
 Types in \istari{} represent partial equivalence relations (PERs) on terms.
 The judgment $\Gamma \vdash \istEq<A>{M}{N}$ asserts that the terms $M$ and $N$ are equal as elements of type $A$.
 The derived typing judgment $\Gamma \vdash \istTyOf{M}{A}$ indicates that $M$ is a reflexive instance of the equality $\Gamma \vdash \istEq<A>{M}{M}$.
 The logic of \istari is a \emph{type-assignment system}~\cite{istarilogic}, allowing users to assign types to terms through automatic and manual typing proofs.
 Some terms may be assigned multiple types, and others may not be assigned any type at all.
 Similarly, two terms may be equal at one type but distinct at another.

 \istari{} is an \emph{extensional} type theory, in which \emph{judgmental} and \emph{propositional} equality coincide, through the principle of \emph{equality reflection}~\cite{martin-lof>1982,martin-lof>1984}.
+Therefore, notationally we write $\istEq<A>{M}{N}$ for both judgmental equality and propositional equality.
 Consequently, a typing judgment $\istTyOf{M}{A}$, being a reflexive instance of equality, also constitutes a proposition within the logic.
 Typing proofs may involve any mathematical facts, including previously established equations; as a result, type-checking is undecidable in general.
-In practice, the included type-checker uses known and previously proved typing relations to discharge most of type-checking goals.
+In practice, the included type-checker uses known and previously proved typing relations to discharge most of the type-checking goals.

 \emph{Computationally equal}~\cite{istarilogic} terms may be converted to one another in a type-free manner.
 For instance, to establish $\istTyOf{(\lambda\,x.M)~N}{A}$, it suffices to show for the $\beta$-reduct $\istTyOf{M[N/x]}{A}$.
-Computational equality is closely related to \emph{direct computation} in \nuprl{}~\cite{nuprl>1986,howe>1989,allen-bickford-constable-eaton-kreitz-lorigo-moran>2006}.
-This principle aligns with computational interpretation of terms and reflects the philosophy of meaning explanations from Martin-L\"{o}f type theory~\cite{martin-lof>1982}.
+Computational equality is closely related to {direct computation} in \nuprl{}~\cite{nuprl>1986,howe>1989,allen-bickford-constable-eaton-kreitz-lorigo-moran>2006}.
+This principle aligns with the computational interpretation of terms and reflects the philosophy of meaning explanations from Martin-L\"{o}f type theory~\cite{martin-lof>1982}.

-Equalities in \istari are dictated by the type, similar to that of observational type theory~\cite{altenkirch-mcbride-swierstra>2007,pujet-tabareau>2022}.
+Equalities in \istari are dictated by the type, similar to those of observational type theory~\cite{altenkirch-mcbride-swierstra>2007,pujet-tabareau>2022}.
 Conceptually, \istari terms are programs corresponding to the computational content of proofs.
 Types classify the computational behavior of terms, and computationally equal terms are equal at that type.
-Concretely, \istari supports: \begin{enumerate}[leftmargin=*,nosep] \item \emph{Function extensionality}: two functions $F$ and $G$ are equal ($\istEq<A \to B>{F}{G}$) if and only if $\istEq<A>{M}{N} \implies \istEq<B>{F\,M}{G\,N}$. \item \emph{Uniqueness of identity proofs}: any proof of equality $\istEq<A>{M}{N}$ is equal to the trivial empty tuple $\istTriv$. \end{enumerate}
+Concretely, \istari supports: \begin{enumerate}[leftmargin=*,nosep] \item \emph{Function extensionality}: two functions $F$ and $G$ are equal ($\istEq<A \to B>{F}{G}$) if and only if $\istEq<A>{M}{N}$ implies $\istEq<B>{F\,M}{G\,N}$. \item \emph{Uniqueness of identity proofs}: any proof of equality $\istEq<A>{M}{N}$ is equal to the trivial empty tuple $\istTriv$. \end{enumerate} Equality at universes $\istUniv\,i$ is \emph{intensional}: for example, product types are equal $\istEq<\istUniv\;i>{A \times B}{A' \times B'}$ if and only if their components are equal $\istEq<\istUniv\;i>{A}{A'}$ and $\istEq<\istUniv\;i>{B}{B'}$.